Smug246/Luna-Nuker/README.md

 When you have done that edit the LunarConfig.py file and replace the 'paste here 1' and 'paste here 2' to your bot token and discord username
 ```
-### 3. Download The Modules
+### 3. Install The Modules
 ```
-To download the modules go into the folder directory and type 'pip install -r requirements.txt'
+To download the modules go into the folder and open the Installer.bat and this will install all the required modules for you
-Remove the apostrophes before pressing enter
 ```
 ### 4. Open The LunaNuker.py
 ```